BEAST-Fitting/beast/docs/install.rst

 One easy way to obtain the above is through the AstroConda Python stack:

 - First install `Miniconda <https://conda.io/miniconda.html>`_ which
-  contains the conda package manager and Python.
+  contains the conda package manager.
 Once Miniconda is installed, you can use the `conda` command to install any other packages and create environments, etc.